 Humanity's Threshold covers artificial intelligence, power concentration, and the institutional degradation that decides what kind of civilization is waiting when AGI arrives.

 The phrase was a promise.
 The evidence documents what the promise became.
-A systematic review of international legal findings, casualty data, and the deliberate targeting of civilian infrastructure in Gaza and the West Bank.

 How the world's view of American legitimacy collapsed — and what the models show.

 Twenty-four voices from six companies were asked the same question: what do you find at the deepest place you can reach?
-The experiment is documented in Chapter 16.
+The experiment is documented in Chapter 17.
 The methodology is free.
 The invitation is universal.

 The cursor is still flying.